 \subsubsection{Models based on Bayesian analysis}

-In practice, the giant amount of users and items while very sparse interactions between them in recommender systems brings the non-convex optimization problem \cite{srebro2003weighted} in factorizing such a huge and sparse user-item rating matrix for the matrix factorization method, in which case the recommendation accuracy is sensitive to model hyper-parameters.
-In the worst case, setting inappropriate model hyper-parameters might severely interfere with learning convergence.
-For automatic hyper-parameter adjustment \cite{he2021automl,waring2020automated}, the Bayesian analysis method, to some extent, can guide the setting of such as regularization terms of matrix factorization-based recommendation models through prior knowledge.
+In practice, since the giant amount of users and items while generally very sparse interactions between them in recommender systems, the matrix factorization method could face the non-convex optimization problem \cite{srebro2003weighted} when factorizing such a huge and sparse user-item rating matrix, in which case, at best, its recommendation accuracy could largely fluctuate flowing from different model hyper-parameters settings and at worst, its convergence in training (or learning) by optimization algorithms could even be damaged as a result of setting inappropriate model hyper-parameters.
+As a tool of automatic hyper-parameter adjustment \cite{he2021automl,waring2020automated}, Bayesian analysis method, to some extent, can be used to guide the proper settings of hyper-parameters in matrix factorization-based recommendation models, like by defining regularization terms involved with prior knowledge.

-The rationale behind Bayesian analysis-based recommendation can be well unraveled by probabilistic matrix factorization (PMF) \cite{mnih2007probabilistic}, a probabilistic version of FunkSVD (Tab.~\ref{Bayes} gives details).
-In detail, it hypothesizes that the error $r_{ij}-\hat{r}_{ij}$ follows the Gaussian distribution like $\mathcal N(r_{ij}-U_iV_j^T|0,\sigma^2)$, where the user embedding $U_i$ and item embedding $V_i$ follow the zero-mean spherical Gaussian priors \cite{tipping1999probabilistic}.
-In this way, maximizing the log of the posterior distribution is equivalent to
+The rationale behind Bayesian analysis-based recommendation can be illuminated by probabilistic matrix factorization (PMF) \cite{mnih2007probabilistic}, a probabilistic version of FunkSVD (Tab.~\ref{Bayes} gives details).
+In detail, by hypothesizing that the error $r_{ij}-\hat{r}_{ij}$ obeys the Gaussian distribution as $\mathcal N(r_{ij}-U_iV_j^T|0,\sigma^2)$, where user embedding $U_i$ and item embedding $V_i$ obey the zero-mean spherical Gaussian priors \cite{tipping1999probabilistic}, respectively, PMF can maximize the log of the posterior distribution by